Skip to main content

 Key Takeaways

-• Value Added Tax (VAT) is a type of indirect tax charged on the incremental value added at each stage of the supply chain.
+• Value Added Tax (VAT) is an indirect tax levied on the value added at each stage of the supply chain

-• GST simplifies things for both businesses and consumers.
+• GST simplifies things for both businesses and consumers by creating a unified tax structure, reducing complexities, and improving transparency

-• GST subsumed several indirect taxes like VAT, removing the issue of tax-on-tax.
+• GST subsumed several indirect taxes, such as VAT, thereby removing the issue of tax-on-tax

 Understanding VAT

-VAT full form is Value Added Tax.
-It is an indirect tax imposed on the additional value added to goods during each step of production and distribution, similar to climbing a ladder.
+The full form of VAT is Value Added Tax.
+It is an indirect tax imposed on the value added at each step of production and distribution, like climbing a ladder.
 It includes everything from raw materials to packaging.

 For instance, if you purchase a smartphone, the manufacturer, wholesaler, and retailer all pay VAT at different stages of production and supply.
 However, in the end, you are the one who has to pay the final price.